Current time and map

 The City of Sunderland has a population of just under 300,000 and is the largest city between Edinburgh and Leeds .
 Sunderland is situated on the north east coast of England, with access to some of the most beautiful countryside in England.
-Sunderland’s name probably derived from the Sunder – land (the land divided by the river) which was granted to Benedict Biscop in AD 686.
+Its name is probably derived from the Sunder – land (the land divided by the river) which was granted to Benedict Biscop in AD 686.

 The Port of Sunderland (now operated by the City Council) has a heritage going back over 800 years, with the earliest evidence of maritime commerce being a charter granted in 1154.
 Industry continued to grow along the river, with docks being present since at least 1382.